Residential Learning Programs

 - Increase awareness of the influence that societal mores and values have on individual lifestyle choices and accepted norms.

-The Women's Leadership theme-based community is designed for new and returning female students who desire to invest in the exploration of their authentic self in relation to leadership development within a group of strong female leaders.
-Students will gain a greater understanding about themselves, learn about leadership opportunities in the community, develop goals related to their own leadership development and organizational involvement, and work as a team to help other women in the community meet their goals.
-Within this collective environment, students discuss and examine their experiences at Stetson, achievements and positions of leadership as women in higher education and society.
-Partners from the Department of Student Development and Campus Vibrancy and related academic programs work with the residents to provide a focus on leadership, activism and community building.
+The Women's Leadership community is designed for new female students who desire to invest in the exploration of their authentic selves in relation to leadership development within a group of strong female leaders.
+Students will gain a greater understanding of themselves, learn about leadership opportunities in the community, develop goals related to their own leadership development and organizational involvement, and work as a team to help other women in the community meet their goals.
+Within this collective environment, students discuss and examine their experiences at Stetson, achievements, and positions of leadership as women in higher education and society.
+Partners from the Department of Student Development and Campus Vibrancy and related academic programs work with the residents to provide a focus on leadership, activism, and community building.